edgedb/edgedb-js/packages/auth-sveltekit/readme.md

 });
 ```

+### Server auth client

-3. Create the server auth client in a handle hook.
+Create the server auth client in a handle hook.
 Firstly call `serverAuth` passing to it EdgeDB client you created in the previous step, along with configuration options from step 1.
 This will give you back the `createServerRequestAuth` and `createAuthRouteHook`.
 You should call `createServerRequestAuth` inside a handle to attach the server client to `event.locals`.
 Calling `createAuthRouteHook` will give you back a hook so you should just invoke it inside `sequence` and pass your auth route handlers to it.
 You can now access the server auth in all actions and load functions through `event.locals`.

 ```ts
 import serverAuth, {